vishen/go-chromecast/README.md

   watch       Watch all events sent from a chromecaset device

 Flags:
+  -a, --addr string          Address of the chromecast device
       --debug                debug logging
   -d, --device string        chromecast device, ie: 'Chromecast' or 'Google Home Mini' -n, --device-name string   chromecast device name
       --disable-cache        disable the cache
-  -h, --help                 help for go-chromecast -u, --uuid string          chromecast device uuid
+  -h, --help                 help for go-chromecast -p, --port string          Port of the chromecast device if 'addr' is specified (default "8009") -u, --uuid string          chromecast device uuid
       --with-ui              run with a UI